 How are decisions made and by whom?

 Jurisdiction over Property at Issue

 The requirement of affidavits may be excused if the spouse who has sued the entity fails to plead a basis for jurisdiction, in which case the burden of establishing lack of jurisdiction never shifts to the entity.
 Fishman, Inc. v.
 Fishman, 657 So.
 2d 44, 45 (Fla.
 4th DCA 1995).
 In Fishman, the wife joined three out-of-state corporations in her petition for dissolution of marriage.
-The trial court denied the corporations’ motion to dismiss, apparently because they failed to file any affidavits in support of their position that they lacked the minimum contacts with Florida to satisfy due process.
-The appellate court reversed, because the wife failed to plead in the first place a legally sufficient basis for long-arm jurisdiction, so the burden never shifted to the corporations to come forward with sworn affidavits to plead a negative—that there was no jurisdiction.
+The trial court denied the corporations’ motion to dismiss, apparently because they filed no affidavits to support their position they lacked the minimum contacts with Florida to satisfy due process.
+The appellate court reversed, because the wife failed to plead in the first place a legally sufficient basis for long arm jurisdiction, so the burden never shifted to the corporations to offer sworn affidavits to plead a negative—that there was no jurisdiction.

 Be Prepared to Provide Facts for Affidavits Regarding